Wisconsin License Plate Lookup

 Can you transfer license plates to another person in Wisconsin?

-If you would like to transfer plates in your name to a different vehicle in your name, you can use this online service.
+If you would like to transfer plates to a different vehicle in your name, you can use this online service.
 Check which license plates may be transferred online to confirm if this online service will work for your vehicle.
-Plates are transferable between spouses or same sex domestic partners.
+Plates are transferable between spouses or domestic partners.

 When purchasing a new or used car, you must obtain a vehicle title at your local DMV.
 You should apply for a vehicle title as soon as you acquire a new vehicle.